CART: Compositional Auto-Regressive Transformer for Image Generation: Experiments

 \subsection{Implementation Details}

-In order to get the detail decomposition of the training image, the Mumford-Shah smoothing operation as described in Equation \ref{eq:AT} with $\alpha = 10$ and $\lambda=0.01$ is utilized.
-Each training image is decomposed iteratively such that a $3^{rd}$ order decomposition is obtained, $I = B_3 + D_3+D_2+D_1$.
-A Vanilla VQ-VAE \cite{van2017neural} is used along with $\mathcal{Z}$ extra convolutions to realize the Base-Detail quantization scheme as depicted in Figure \ref{fig:bd_quant} and Algorithm \ref{alg:encode}.
-The base and detail factors all share the same code book with $V=4096$.
+For detail decomposition of training images, Mumford-Shah smoothing (Equation \ref{eq:AT}) with $\alpha=1$, $\lambda=0.01$ is used.
+Each training image is decomposed iteratively to obtain a $3^{rd}$ order decomposition, $\bm{I} = \bm{B}_3 + \bm{D}_3 + \bm{D}_2 + \bm{D}_1$.
+Note that the computational overhead due to Mumford-Shah decomposition is a one-time cost, as the decomposition is only utilized during the training process and not during inference.
+A Vanilla VQ-VAE \cite{van2017neural} is used along with $\mathcal{M}$ extra convolutions to realize the Base-Detail quantization scheme as depicted in Figure \ref{fig:bd-a} and Algorithm \ref{alg:encode_main}.
+To mitigate information loss when upscaling $z_k$ to the target resolution $h_{\mathcal{M}} \times w_{\mathcal{M}}$, we introduce an additional set of $\mathcal{M}$ convolutional layers, denoted as $\{ \phi_k \}_{k=1}^{\mathcal{M}}$ which enhance feature refinement and preserve structural details.
+The base and detail factors share the same code book with $V=4096$.
 As in \cite{tian2024visual,esser2021taming}, the tokenizer is trained on OpenImages \cite{kuznetsova2020open} with Compound loss (Equation \ref{eq:compound_loss}) and spatial downsample of $16 \times$.

-The tokenized base-detail factors as obtained by using Algorithm \ref{alg:encode} are then utilized to train a Transformer Decoder architecture which learns to predict the “next-detail" token.
+The tokenized base-detail factors are then utilized to train a Transformer Decoder architecture which learns to predict the “next-detail" token.
 A standard decoder-only transformer architecture is used similar to GPT-2 \cite{radford2019language} and VQGAN \cite{esser2021taming}.
-During inference, the Transformer predicts the codes and the VQ-VAE decoder, $\mathcal{D}(.) $ is utilized to obtain the generated image.
-The decoding algorithm is summarized in Algorithm \ref{alg:decode}.
-The depth of the transformer in CART is varied from 16 to 30 to obtain models with varying complexity and learning capability.
-The model is trained with a initial learning rate of $1^{-4}$.
+We use a total of 14 steps to generate an image, including 8 steps to generate the base factor and 6 steps to generate the detail factors.
+During inference, the Transformer predicts the codes and the VQ-VAE decoder decodes the generated image.
+The decoding rocess is summarized in Algorithm \ref{alg:decode_main}.
+The depth of the transformer is varied from 16 to 30 to obtain models with varying complexity.
+The model is trained with initial learning rate of $1e^{-4}$.
+For training, we use 16 A100 GPUs with a global batch size of 768 for CART-d30-256 and batch size of 384 for CART-d30-512.
+All visual results are generated with seed 42 and quantitative results are averaged over 10 randomly selected seeds.